 Easy To Install

-Since you can install them by yourself, vinyl flooring saves on the cost of hiring experts to do the job for you.
+Since you can install them by yourself, vinyl flooring saves on the cost of hiring experts ($2-$6 per square foot).
 The market price is also quite friendly comparing to the wooden or ceramic floors.
-Note that the other counterparts would require a carpet to add more décor to your space, but vinyl comes with unique and stylish designs that blend in with your furniture.
-It is also easy to clean and maintain.

-Because they are water-proof and stain resistant, the vinyl floors are highly durable.
-No need to use harsh chemicals to clean them, sweep regularly and mop weekly.
-The water-resistant ability inhibits the growth of molds on them, perfect for bathrooms and kitchens too.
-Also, water corrodes surfaces over time, so the vinyl flooring is at no risk of being damaged by water or any spills.
+Water corrodes flooring surfaces over time, vinyl flooring is at no risk of being damaged by water spills or floods that get water under LVP as a result.
 For maximum durability, go for the sheet vinyl that has few seams when installing because it comes as one large piece.
 Seams can lead to moisture seeping through them hence deteriorating the life of the vinyl flooring.

-Vinyl flooring is comfortable to walk on because it has a soft feel on your feet.
+Vinyl flooring has a soft feel to walk on with bare feet.
 The shock absorber nature makes it comfortable to walk on and stand on for a long time.
 Unlike ceramic tiles, it doesn’t get too cold during winter or too hot during summer.
-Install the appropriate underlayment to help cushion your feet and increase comfort when walking on the stairs.

 Disadvantages of Vinyl Flooring